Skip to main content

 Your body is built to handle challenges.
 It does so through a brilliant and intricate system designed for adaptation, a process called allostasis.
 Think of it as your body’s ability to achieve stability through change.

 When you encounter a stressor, whether it’s an intense workout or a demanding day at work, your brain activates a command-and-control center known as the Hypothalamic-Pituitary-Adrenal (HPA) axis.
-This system initiates a cascade of hormonal signals, culminating in the release of from your adrenal glands.
+This system initiates a cascade of hormonal signals, culminating in the release of cortisol from your adrenal glands.

 Cortisol mobilizes energy, sharpens focus, and prepares your body to meet the challenge.
 Once the stressor passes, a negative feedback loop is designed to shut the system down, allowing your body to recover.